Importance of Proper Footwear

 There are countless different types of shoes for men, women, and children.
 Poor choices can result in adverse effects on your feet.
 Some effects can only be resolved with surgery performed by orthopedic surgeons.

 Picking a shoe based on looks alone can have a negative impact on the health of your feet.
-Shoes that improperly fit may cause calluses, soreness, blisters, and even permanent deformity.
+Improperly fitting footwear may cause calluses, soreness, blisters, and even permanent deformity.
 Once damage has occurred, orthopedic surgeons can often treat the deformity with conservative measures or surgical procedures to eliminate pain and discomfort.
 Additionally, foot and ankle orthopedic surgeons can instruct you on how to pick the best shoe for your foot.
 By bringing a pair of shoes to your initial doctor’s appointment, the doctor can use your shoes as part of your initial evaluation.

-- To ensure a proper fit while choosing a shoe, try on shoes at the end of the day.
+- To ensure a proper fit while choosing footwear, try on shoes at the end of the day.
 Measure your larger foot if there is a substantial difference.

 - Make sure to choose a shoe by fit and not size.
 Toe space is just as important as space for your heel.
 There should a thumb’s width of space between the end of your great toe and the end of the shoe.
 To test for appropriate shoe width, remove the existing insole and step on it.
 Should your fit splay out wider than the insole, the shoe is not wide enough for you.